 So, now we know the importance and the reason for the celebration of Raksha Bandhan.
 Either it is the almighty god or a devil demon or a human being it is good that we respect our sisters and take blessings from them and have fun and enjoy a happy life.

 I think that is the main motto and objective behind celebrating Raksha Bandhan.
 Thank you for reading this article.
 If you think more things are remaining that you know, then feel free to share with us by commenting in the comment section below.

 There are many reasons and demanded the 20 reasons why we celebrate the Rakshabandhan are followed b with causes:

-1. This is the festival of brother and sister which shares the graces and bless each other by tying the Rakhi in brother right hands.
+1. This is the festival of brother and sister which shares the graces and bless each other by tying the Rakhi in brother’s right hands.

-2. This festival unites the brother and sister relationship even after any conflictions and puzzling in a relationship.
+2. This festival unites the brother and sister relationship even after any conflict and puzzling in a relationship.

-3. As it comes once a year, also help to fill the gap of relationship.
+3. As it comes once a year, also helps to fill the gap of relationship.
 It makes the relationship along with the whole family motel close and closer.

 4. By making the sharing and caring also reflect the love and laugher joints and forms the new creation in life.

 5. Rakshabandhan holds many truth and many hugger behinds its formulation and traditional continuity.

 6. It is worshipped in Purnima also known as the night and time of rid of darkness they say only the happiness will be shaded in the brother’s life.

 7. The love between brother and sister will never break the limit and faith over each other.

 8. Misconception and misunderstanding also go out from the relation by the meet of this festival.